learnyou/lysa/pages/index.md

 Wow, so intuitive.
 Here's some more stuff

-* We'll probably use
+* ~~We'll probably use
   [Pandoc's Markdown](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown)
   as the primary markup language.
 It's like
-  [normal markdown](http://daringfireball.net/projects/markdown/), but it has things like citations and mathml stuff.
+  [normal markdown](http://daringfireball.net/projects/markdown/), but it has things like citations and mathml stuff.~~
+* We'll probably use TeX, compiled into HTML with Pandoc.
+This makes math formatting a bit easier.
+Things that don't have much math in them (such as this document) should be written in Markdown.
 * We'll use [MathJax](http://www.mathjax.org/) (or some other JS-based TeX engine) to do math formatting
 * We'll have graphs generated with [Sage](http://www.sagemath.org/) (and maybe